History of the New Jersey Devils: 1982–1993: Building the foundation

 Meanwhile, with new ownership in place, the Devils began a slow journey to respectability.
 They assembled a nucleus of young players; John MacLean, Bruce Driver, Ken Daneyko, Kirk Muller and Pat Verbeek all complemented the veteran goaltender Resch.
 The team's record improved each season between 1983–84 and 1986–87.
 However, playing in a division where the Flyers, Capitals, and Islanders provided strong competition for most of the 1980s, the Devils found themselves unable to reach the playoffs.
 They finished last in the six-team Patrick Division in 1985–86 and 1986–87 despite improving their point totals to 59 and 64, respectively.

+On January 22, 1987, a massive blizzard hit the metropolitan area resulting in only 334 fans attending the game between the Devils and the Calgary Flames at Brendan Byrne Arena, where the Devils rallied to win 7–5.
+The Devils officially recognized the fans that made the journey to the game as the "334 Club".
+The fans received a letter that read, "You are hereby inducted and given lifetime membership to a club that cannot grow – the 334 Club".

 In a move that Daneyko and MacLean later credited with helping to turn around the franchise's fortunes, McMullen hired Providence College athletic director Lou Lamoriello as team president in April 1987.
 Lamoriello appointed himself general manager before the 1987–88 season.
 Although Lamoriello had been a college coach for 15 years, he was seen as "an NHL outsider, and therefore a bit of a quirky fit", according to Kevin Paul Dupont of The Boston Globe.

 The 1987–88 Devils garnered the first winning record in the franchise's 14-year history.
 In the final game of the regular season, they beat the Blackhawks 4–3 on an overtime goal by MacLean, sending them to the playoffs for the first time in New Jersey.